iMAboud/iMA-Menu/README.md

 ## Installation

-- Unzip `iMA Menu` and set it aside for now
 - Install all required from the table above "running the commands is recommended and easier".
-- After Nilesoft Shell is installed copy all contents of `iMA Menu` into Nilesoft's installation folder C:\Program Files\Nilesoft Shell
+- After Nilesoft Shell is installed copy all contents of `files` into Nilesoft's installation folder C:\Program Files\Nilesoft Shell
 - Hold CTRL+Right-Click to update context menu.

 _____________________________________________________________________